We deeply care

 As an international company, we manufacture in many locations and supply customers all over the world with goods.

-Examples of how we reduce our greenhouse gas emissions in our business include environmentally friendly transportation routes, with a focus on more CO2-efficient transport such as rail and sea freight.
-Door-to-door transportation, avoiding detours via centralised logistics hubs, also shortens transport routes.
+Examples of how we reduce our greenhouse gas emissions in our business include transportation routes with a focus on more CO2-efficient transport such as rail and sea freight.
+Door-to-door transportation, avoiding detours via centralized logistics hubs, also shortens transport routes.
+Together with our global logistics partners, we are also exploring alternatives such as biofuels.

 We use packaging to ensure our goods arrive safely at their destination.
-For this we choose more responsible materials, reduce the overall amount of packaging and reuse, wherever possible.
-This means that cartons are used multiple times in our logistics operations, and we are increasing the share of recycled plastics and FSC® certified paper in product packaging.
+For this we choose better materials like recycled paper and plastic, reduce the overall amount of packaging and reuse, wherever possible.
+This means that cartons are used multiple times in our logistics operations, and we are increasing the share of recycled plastics and certified paper in product and service packaging.

 Logistics and packaging in detail